belgif/thematic/URI/iceg_uri_standard_draft_TO_EDIT.md

   * refers to a document (e.g. HTML page) containing an explanation about the river ‘Schelde’/'Escaut'.
 This document can have structured data, but this is not a requirement.
   * describes meta-information such as the history, versions, source, and details of the actions made on all representations of {type}/waterway/8399104101108100101.
 * **https://data.belgif.be/ns/waterway** - is the namespace that can be used in the vocabulary dealing with waterways.
 E.g. ns/waterway#depth refers to the term depth from the namespace ns/waterway and serves to indicate the depth of the waterways.
+* **https://data.belgif.be/auth/transportmeans/waterway** - waterway is a code in the conceptscheme transportmeans.

 ### Concept